 The conformality and coverage of the nucleation layer is often the critical factor in determining whether the subsequent conductor deposition will be free of voids.
-Figure INTC15 shows the current and future nucleation potential Solutions.
 For local wiring and contact fill, there will be continued improvement in ALD W nucleation layers which have been used to enable high aspect ratio W fill.
 These ALD nucleation layers are usually extremely thin so that the overall conductivity of the plug is generally improved.

+An ALD WN combined barrier/nucleation layer [1, 2] process is in development as an alternative to CVD TiN.
 The alternatives to W as a contact plug include ECD Cu.
-The potential nucleation layers for Cu are discussed below while Ru [1], Co by CVD or ALD have been proposed for nucleation layers [2].
+The potential nucleation layers for Cu are discussed below while Ru [3], Co by CVD or ALD have been proposed for nucleation layers [4].
+In the area of Al fill, the CVD Al nucleation layer may be extended to ALD to allow continuous improvement in the fill characteristics of this technology.
 Development is still underway for alternative materials and processes for high aspect ratio DRAM contacts, but ALD nucleation layers will likely be needed for this technology.
-For Metal 1, intermediate and global wiring, enhanced PVD Cu [3] deposited through various ionized techniques, occasionally combined with long throw, continues to be the dominant nucleation layer for ECD Cu.
-Improvement has been made in the sidewall coverage and uniformity of these layers, which will allow their use toward the tightest dimensions of 14 nm technology.
+For Metal 1, intermediate and global wiring, enhanced PVD Cu [5] deposited through various ionized techniques, occasionally combined with long throw, continues to be the dominant nucleation layer for ECD Cu.
+Improvement has been made in the sidewall coverage and uniformity of these layers, which will allow their use at the tightest dimensions of 22 nm technology.
 In addition, PVD Cu nucleation layers will continue to be used on the global wiring levels with larger critical dimensions.
 Eventually, these enhanced PVD techniques will not be able to provide reliable nucleation layers at the M1 and intermediate wiring levels and will be replaced by ALD technology, which includes obtaining Cu by hydrogen reduction.
-Several nucleation layer options, including electroless [4], ALD, and electrografted Cu technology [5], continue to be researched.
-Although ALD Ru [6] seems to be only a marginal barrier to Cu diffusion, it does appear to be a very good nucleation layer for ECD Cu.
+Several nucleation layer options, including electroless [6], ALD, and electrografted Cu technology [7], continue to be researched.
+Although ALD Ru [8] seems to be only a marginal barrier to Cu diffusion, it does appear to be a very good nucleation layer for ECD Cu.
 Therefore, it may be used in conjunction with other barriers, such as either ALD TaN or ALD WNC.
-Another potential solution to the problem of marginal PVD Cu sidewall coverage is repair of the nucleation layer [7] through ECD techniques.
+Another potential solution to the problem of marginal PVD Cu sidewall coverage is repair of the nucleation layer [9] through ECD techniques.
 A more elegant solution involves modification of the ECD process and/or barrier to self-nucleation, thereby eliminating the need for a Cu nucleation layer.